Pinterest Hidden Image

 So, which is the best pacifier?
 Well, the answer is that the best pacifier is the one that the baby likes!

-There are all sorts of different pacifier styles and materials that you can offer your baby.
-He or she might not like the first one you choose.
+You can offer your baby all sorts of different shapes, different sizes, materials, and brands.
+They might not like the first one you choose.

-All my children have preferred pacifiers made of latex or natural rubber rather than silicone.
+All my children have preferred latex or natural rubber pacifiers rather than silicone.
 I don’t know why, but maybe it is because they are slightly softer.
+Bottle-fed babies may prefer a pacifier similar to their favorite bottle nipple.
+Some babies like orthodontic design, while others prefer a traditional round nipple.
+(An orthodontic pacifier is designed to mimic the shape the mother’s nipple forms while the infant is breastfeeding.)

-But there are really no baby pacifiers that are harmful to your baby’s teeth today.
-Just pick and choose the style you (and your baby) like.
+There are really no baby pacifiers that are harmful to your baby’s teeth today (if used within limits).
+Just pick and choose the style your baby likes.

 Read Next